pzivich/zEpid/docs/Causal.rst

 (`original <https://github.com/lendle/SuPyLearner>`_ but I recommend the `updated <https://github.com/alexpkeil1/SuPyLearner>`_ since it removes some errors as a result of ``sklearn`` updates).

-First, we load the data.
-Additionally, I log-transform the continuous variables to make them more normal.
-This will make our machine learning models a little happier.
+First, we load the data

 .. code:: python